7 Health Screenings Men Shouldn't Miss

 Starting at 50 years old, men should have a colonoscopy to find polyps and screen for colon cancer.
 During a colonoscopy a tiny camera is inserted through the rectum to view the inside of the colon.
 During this test, the doctor will examine your colon, looking for signs of cancer and small growths that can become cancerous over time.
 These can be removed during the test.
 Experts recommend getting a colonoscopy starting at age 50.
 Men should get this procedure performed once every 10 years.

-Every man born between 1945 and 1965 should receive a one-time testing for hepatitis C. That's because baby boomers are more likely to have been exposed to the virus in the decades before it was discovered in 1989.
+Every man born between 1945 and 1965 should receive a one-time testing for hepatitis C. That's because Baby Boomers are more likely to have been exposed to the hepatitis C virus in the decades before it was discovered in 1989.

 Hepatitis C silently causes liver damage over a period of 20 to 30 years, which can result in liver cancer.
 Men should ask their healthcare providers for a hepatitis C screening at their next annual exam.

 Doctors should check a man's testicles during an annual physical exam.
 However, it's recommended that men of all ages perform self-checks for testicular cancer by feeling for masses and looking for changes.
 This is similar to breast self-exams for women.

 Sharing information about health screenings with men is important, says Dr. Siegert.
 For various reasons, men often resist going to the doctor.
 "Sometimes it takes a loved one's urging to get men to seek the medical care they need."